 One of the most notorious tools that came out of this form of social Darwinism, which is still with us today, is the intelligence quotient (IQ) test.
-It has been used to prop up racism and sexism for decades (see also my review of Superior: The Return of Race Science).
-Less well-known is that other statistical tools had equally less salubrious origins, with links to both eugenics and mental asylums (the name Karl Pearson might ring a bell from your statistics classes, see also my review of Genetics in the Madhouse: The Unknown History of Human Heredity).
+It has been used to prop up racism and sexism for decades.
+Less well-known is that other statistical tools had equally less salubrious origins, with links to both eugenics and mental asylums (the name Karl Pearson might ring a bell from your statistics classes).

-The current fears that AI will soon make large swathes of humanity unemployable (see The Future of the Professions: How Technology Will Transform the Work of Human Experts and CGP Grey’s excellent video Humans Need Not Apply) is an echo of what happened when the Industrial Revolution replaced the cottage industry with factories (see also my review of The Technology Trap: Capital, Labor, and Power in the Age of Automation).
-Conversely, the notion that you can increase efficiency by dividing labour influenced how humans did complex computations before technology could help out – it led to groups of skilled people in computing factories breaking down the task into bite-sized chunks (see e.g. my review of The Weather Machine: How We See Into the Future).
+The current fears that AI will soon make large swathes of humanity unemployable (also see CGP Grey’s excellent video Humans Need Not Apply) is an echo of what happened when the Industrial Revolution replaced the cottage industry with factories.
+Conversely, the notion that you can increase efficiency by dividing labour influenced how humans did complex computations before technology could help out – it led to groups of skilled people in computing factories breaking down the task into bite-sized chunks.

 “The current fears that AI will soon make large swathes of humanity unemployable […] is an echo of what happened when the Industrial Revolution replaced the cottage industry with factories”

 Other important figures that feature in Smith’s story are Alan Turing, Claude Shannon, and Noam Chomsky.
-Turing, and the test named after him, gave rise to the idea that the brain is just a computer (see Turing: Pioneer of the Information Age).
+Turing, and the test named after him, gave rise to the idea that the brain is just a computer.
 Shannon’s information theory underlies all electronic communication today.
 And Chomsky studied human language, particularly its syntax, and his contributions are still relevant to the current struggle of algorithms to really understand human language with all its subtleties.
 Ironically, much discussion on AI is muddled by the language we use to describe what algorithms are doing, resulting in wishful mnemonics: the naming of computational phenomena with words denoting human characteristics and capabilities.
 “Does Google’s AlphaGo programme really intuitively decide on its next move when playing Go?”, asks Smith.

 Throughout his book, Smith links the historical material back to current concerns around AI.
 One of the take-away messages that he repeatedly hammers home is that the assumptions and simplifications we have built into our algorithms are wedded to historical prejudices and baggage.
 And by their very nature as relentless optimisers, algorithms will reinforce these and feed them back to us, as examples of racist and misogynist AI bloopers show.

 Still, as the book progresses, I increasingly felt Smith went a bit off-script.
 I think the book’s subtitle initially put me on a wrong footing and led to me expecting more social commentary and less history.
 There were certain points in the book where I wondered “what does this have to do with current concerns about social networks?”
 One example is when he writes of his work for aerospace company McDonnell Douglas.
 Here he trained genetic algorithms, which mimic evolution to find better solutions, to learn the fighter jet maneuvres of top-gun pilots.
-Though, to his credit, those same genetic algorithms can help us understand how social network architecture leads to the self-reinforcing filter bubbles that have become a grave concern (see The Filter Bubble: What The Internet Is Hiding From You, but also the critique Are Filter Bubbles Real?).
+Though, to his credit, those same genetic algorithms can help us understand how social network architecture leads to the self-reinforcing filter bubbles that have become a grave concern (but see the critique Are Filter Bubbles Real?).

 “While Silicon Valley is awash in dreams of the coming Singularity […] Smith sees a far more immediate problem in the unholy trinity of scientism, computation, and commercialism.”

-Together with books such as The AI Delusion and Rebooting AI: Building Artificial Intelligence We Can Trust, Smith clearly falls in Camp Cautious.
+Together with books such as The AI Delusion and Rebooting AI, Smith clearly falls in Camp Cautious.
 While Silicon Valley is awash in dreams of the coming Singularity, when AI will eclipse human intelligence, Smith argues that beyond computers having become more numerous, powerful, and connected, not much has changed.
 I would add that the maxim “garbage in, garbage out” still stands firmly.
-Rather than the future existential threat of AI that some fear (see Human Compatible: Artificial Intelligence and the Problem of Control and Superintelligence: Paths, Dangers, Strategies), Smith sees a far more immediate problem in what he calls the unholy trinity of scientism, computation, and commercialism.
+Rather than the future existential threat of AI that some fear, Smith sees a far more immediate problem in what he calls the unholy trinity of scientism, computation, and commercialism.
 We obliviously trust the powerful algorithms employed by large firms such as Facebook that have penetrated every nook and cranny of our everyday lives.
 And it is easy to forget they have but one objective: maximize profit.
 And that, argues Smith, is far more dangerous to humankind than nightmarish visions of the robot apocalypse.